-Versatility, in particular the ability to alternate between commercial species and different fishing methods, is key to the survival of the English inshore fishing fleet.
+Versatility, in particular the ability to alternate between commercial species and different fishing methods, is key to the survival of the Welsh inshore fishing fleet.
 Seafish is very concerned that a rigid marine spatial planning system could seriously disadvantage the fishing industry and we call for as much flexibility as possible in the siting and managing of MPAs.

-Because only 15% of the UK seabed is adequately mapped, it is highly likely that we will not have a comprehensive map of the UK seabed by 2012, and therefore habitats and species that qualify for MPA designation will undoubtedly be discovered following the designation of MPAs.
+Because so little of the Welsh seabed is adequately mapped, it is highly likely that we will not have a comprehensive map of the Welsh seabed by 2012, and therefore habitats and species that qualify for MPA designation will undoubtedly be discovered following the designation of MPAs.
 Alternative MPAs may therefore be beneficial for both marine biodiversity and fisheries interests.

-Because we believe the designation and management of MPAs must be flexible to take account of future knowledge, we are pleased to note that a dedesignation process exists (point 9. page 21) and hope that Seafish and the industry will be consulted and involved in the development of guidance on such de-designations.
+Because we believe the designation and management of MPAs must be flexible to take account of future knowledge, we urge WAG to clearly set out a de-designation process.
+We note that such a process has been established by Defra for MPAs designated in English and UK offshore waters.
+We hope that Seafish and the industry would be consulted and involved in the development of guidance on such de-designations.